 |Less than or equal to symbol <=||Key's value should be less than or equal to what it's compared to.|

 |regexp||Recognizes words like “Yes, please” and detects when any of “Yes”, “Please”, or “Yes, please” have been used in sentences.|

 Now, you may be wondering what your keys should be compared to.

 These are often determined by the key that you have chosen.
 So, if you want to Filter based on a specific bot, then you'll only be able to choose between the bots attached to your account.

 After creating one criterion, you can always add more criteria to your Filter by using the “and” and “or” buttons.

-In your overview of Filters, you will be able to see the Filter’s UUID, which is needed if you want to use a Broadcast tool for pushing content to your users.
-You will also see your company name, the name of the Filter, a description of the Filter, and the date it was created.
+In your overview of Filters, you'll be able to see the Filter’s UUID, which is required if you want to use a Broadcast tool for pushing content to your users.
+You'll also see your company name, the name of the Filter, a description of the Filter, and the date it was created.

 You can copy all of these if you hover your mouse over the specific cell.
 If you do not need all of this information, then you can easily remove them by pressing “Columns” and clicking on the detail(s) you do not wish to see.

 Clicking "Edit" will allow you to edit the Filter from this view, where you can add or remove criteria from an existing Filter.
 This has the exact same layout as when you create a new Filter.

 When you "View" the filter, you can see the data gathered about your end users based on the Filter’s criteria.
 The data contains both freely written input from end users, but also the suggested replies that they have chosen.